sesame-workshop/SESAME/index.md

 <section id="call-for-papers" class="container">
   <h2>Call for Papers</h2>
   <p>
-    The workshop invites original research on the topics above.
-The workshop call focuses on will call for papers in three categories mentioned below.
+    The workshop invites original research on the above mentioned topics in three categories.
 Each submission will be reviewed by domain experts according to the JCDL guidelines.
   </p>
   <ul>
     <li><strong>Long Papers:</strong> 6–8 pages (Excluding References)</li>